farsightsec/axa/README.md

 1. `sratunnel -s 'ssh sra-service@sra-eft.sie-remote.net' -c ch212 -w 'ch=212'
--o nmsg:127.0.0.1,5000 &`: here, we started a background process to access remote SIE channel 212, and to deposit all received mesages in NMSG format using UDP on a local socket (host 127.0.0.1, port 5000).
+-o nmsg:127.0.0.1,5000 &`: here, we started a background process to access remote SIE channel 212, and to deposit all received messages in NMSG format using UDP on a local socket (host 127.0.0.1, port 5000).
 As before, no IP address or DNS name filters were used, since channel 212 is known to be very low volume.